 A comma-separated list of the names of Windows services that Windows must start before the new service.
-For example, if you are installing a Community component, you might want to add the Agentstore component and Content component as dependencies.
+For example, you might want to add the License Server as a dependency.

-content.exe -install -servicename ContentComponent -displayname "IDOL Server Content Component" -depend LicenseServer
+Component.exe -install -servicename ServiceName -displayname "Component Display Name" -depend LicenseServer